-A year and a half later, we are still uncertain of how our near future will look like.
+A year and a half later, we are still uncertain of what our near future will look like.
 But amid blurry skies there comes a ray of light – hope for change.
-The fierce standoff of the pandemic versus the world of normality is seen coming to its end.
+The fierce standoff of the pandemic versus the world of normality is seen coming to an end.
 The industry experts and peers are confident – the time for recovery of air travel starts now.

-The phenomenon of former commercial aviation business class clients turning to the private aviation is not surprising.
-The advantages of private jet travel are well-known, but became to be much more appreciated during the pandemic.
+The phenomenon of former commercial aviation business-class clients turning to private aviation is not surprising.
+The advantages of private jet travel are well-known but became to be much more appreciated during the pandemic.

 A private jet is an immediately accessible, safe and comfortable mode of transport that delivers a passenger faster and conveniently closer to where they need to be.
 The bypassing the travel restrictions, wider freedom of movement and full control of the flight experience, as well as, ultimate safety – are the unbeatable benefits that quickly gained trust among commercial airlines premium cabin travelers.